aimhigherweb/iec_website/content/blog/13th-congress-of-the-orthokeratology-society-of-oceania.md

 author_url: /who-we-are/joanna-rohrlach
 preview_image: /uploads/3aae7ccb749347fa945ffff0f48da057.png
 ---
-The Orthokeratology Society of Oceania held its biannual congress on the Gold Coast at the beginning of the month.
+The Orthokeratology Society of Oceania held its biannual congress on the Gold Coast at the beginning of October this year.
 This 2 and a half day congress was well supported by many optometrists, doctors and orthokeratology researchers and entrepreneurs from all over the world.
 I was lucky enough to attend this years’ congress, together with our very own Lachlan Hoy, who also gave an engaging presentation on Saturday morning.

 ![](/uploads/20181005_143709.jpg)

 CAPTION: Lachlan Hoy giving a presentation on ‘Refitting a Decentred Orthokeratology Lens’

 Other speakers came from all corners of the globe: United States, Canada, New Zealand, China and Italy.
 The information conveyed throughout the jam-packed congress included the demonstration of protocols for fitting complex prescriptions and recent research into the myopia-controlling effects of orthokeratology.
 Question and Answer panels were also a terrific opportunity to ask some specific questions and hear the rigorous discussion between the various experts in the field!